-The merger required the approval of a majority of Towers shareholders.
-Facing waning shareholder support for the merger, the Towers Board of Directors authorized Towers Chairman and CEO Haley to renegotiate the deal terms.
-The Complaint alleges that, rather than negotiate in the best interests of Towers shareholders, Haley conspired with Willis executives and a major Willis shareholder, ValueAct, and not negotiate to maximize the value of Towers shares; instead, Haley worked to persuade Towers' Board and Towers shareholders that a meager $5 increase in the special dividend was the most he could extract from Willis.
+The Complaint alleges that, rather than negotiate in the best interests of Towers shareholders, Defendants worked to persuade Towers' Board and Towers shareholders that a meager $5 increase in the special dividend was the most they could extract from Willis.
 The Complaint further alleges that Defendants made numerous misrepresentations to Towers shareholders to mislead them into accepting consideration from the Merger that was well below fair value for their Towers shares.

 On February 20, 2018, the Court issued an Order consolidating Cases and appointing Lead Plaintiff and Counsel.
 The consolidated Cases shall be identified as "In re Willis Towers Watson plc Proxy Litigation."
 On March 9, Lead Plaintiff filed an amended Complaint.